mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

     ```

 - the following script should clone and set up all required repositories in the local
   staging directory.
+It will also create all necessary empty folders later holding images
+  and additional materials to ensure the folder structure is prepared for the automated
+  markdown file creation.
 This script might need to change for future conferences.

   ```bash
   CONFERENCE_SHORT=[BC2X]